MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### locationFromOffset

-Converts a point on the map (pixel offset) to a geographic location, with an option to select a desired altitude reference system.
-Note that the return value can be null, for instance, a point in the sky will fail to return a location.
+Converts a point relative to the map view to a geographic location, with an option to select a desired altitude reference system.
+Note that the return value can be null: for instance, a point in the sky will fail to return a location.

 **Android**

+These methods operate with screen pixels.

 >```java
 > Geopoint getLocationFromOffset(Point offset)